 How can you Help and how can you Heal too?

-It’s a hard path to walk for the person in recovery and you.
+It’s a hard path to walk for the person in recovery and yourself.
 There are many resources for both you and your loved one.
-Here are some websites that can show you meetings for many fellowships for you and your loved one.
+Here are some websites that can show you or you loved one meetings for many different and beneficial fellowships.

 For your loved one: